child from ukraine

 President Zelensky's vision includes an immediate response to the pressing needs of war-torn communities.
 At the same time, he has urged design and construction leaders to consider the longer term, crafting strategies that not only repair the present damage but also lay the groundwork for a thriving peacetime economy.

-Your support can help turn this vision into reality.
 Together, we can assist Ukraine in rising from the ashes of conflict to build a brighter and more resilient future.
-Your contribution will not only aid in reconstructing the nation's physical landscape but will also inspire a new era of innovation and progress in Ukrainian society.

 The estimated cost of rebuilding Ukraine is more than $500 Billion USD.